coreos/docs/sdk-distributors/distributors/notes-for-distributors/index.md

 CoreOS machines running on Amazon EC2 utilize a two-step cloud-config process.
 First, a cloud-config file baked into the image runs systemd units that execute scripts to fetch the user-provided SSH key and fetch the [user-provided cloud-config][amazon-cloud-config] from the instance [user-data service][amazon-user-data-doc] on Amazon's internal network.
 Afterwards, the user-provided cloud-config, specified from either the web console or API, is parsed.

-You can find the [code for this process on Github][amazon-github].
+You can find the [code for this process on GitHub][amazon-github].
 End-user instructions for this process can be found on our [Amazon EC2 docs][amazon-cloud-config].

 [amazon-github]: https://github.com/coreos/coreos-overlay/tree/master/coreos-base/oem-ec2-compat
 [amazon-user-data-doc]: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AESDG-chapter-instancedata.html#instancedata-user-data-retrieval